berty-tb/berty-tb/README.md

 ### Hi there 👋
 I'm currently studying engineering and learning C alongside other languages :)
+Also I'm getting used to using git and github, so this repo may suffer some unintentional modifications during this process

 <!--
 **berty-tb/berty-tb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.